What Doesn’t Kill Us

 Ajay Close is a novelist and dramatist.
 Her first novel, Official and Doubtful, was long-listed for the Orange Prize.
 It was followed by Forspoken; Trust; A Petrol Scented Spring (longlisted for the Walter Scott Prize for Historical Fiction); The Daughter of Lady Macbeth and What We Did in the Dark.

-Her latest novel, What Doesn’t Kill Us – a fictional reworking of real events in the 1970s – is published by Saraband.
+Her latest novel, What Doesn’t Kill Us – a fictional reworking of real events in the 1970s – is published by Saraband and has been longlisted for the 2024 Scottish Fiction Book of the Year.

 The Keekin Gless, a play about Scots poet William Soutar, premiered at Perth Theatre.
 The Sma Room Seance, a musical play based on Soutar’s life and work, toured Scotland and was revived at the Edinburgh Fringe.
 Cat and Mouse, about the Scottish suffragettes, premiered at Goodlyburn Theatre, Perth.